 1118: As the Crusaders continue their hold over the “Holy Land” Baldwin II is crowned King of Jerusalem, a title that should not be confused with that held by those who ruled from the days of Saul until 586 BCE.

 1341: In the Piedmont Region, Italian-Angevine troops sack the city of Saluzzo.
-Although Jews had been living in the Piedmont since the middle ages, the first synagogue was not built until the 16th century.
+Although Jews have been living in the Piedmont since the middle ages, the first synagogue was not built until the 16th century.
 A synagogue was built in Saluzzo in the early 18th century.
-For more see http://synagogues360.net/synagogues.php?ident=italy_014

 1484: The Cortes at Tarazona approved the formation of Inquisitional Tribunals at Valencia and Saragossa.
 The Inquisitors wasted no time in beginning their investigations for signs of Jewishness in the communities of the New Christians.

 1660: Seven Jews were burned at the stake in Seville.

 1712(7th of Nisan): Rabbi Elijah Shapira of Prague, author of Eilyahu Rabba, passed away.

 1753(10th of Nisan, 5513): Parashat Metzora; Shabbat HaGadol was observed two days before the House of Lord passed The Jewish Naturalization Act which permitted “Jewish immigrants to England to become naturalized citizens "without receiving the Sacrament of the Lord's Supper".

 1754(18th of Nisan, 5513): In one of those calendar coincidences, Easter is observed on the same day that last day of Pesach is observed